Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Pregnancy-PregnancyHistory-comments.md

 # PregnancyHistory

 ## Overall discussion
 There are no matching concepts in the zib versus the Xt-EHR logical model.
+Commentaar Astrid:
+Blijkbaar gaat het hier om een instantiatie per zwangerschap in het verleden.
+Daarvoor kunnen we de zib niet gebruiken: er is geen 'outcome', omdat de zwangerschap nog gaande is.
+Er is geen overeenkomst in dataelementen.